bassmanitram/actions-for-nautilus/README.md

   Any other value will disable the permissions check.

   *Default* - user access permissions are not checked.

+* `disabled` - OPTIONAL - used to allow an action to be present in the configuration, but ignored when the Gnome Files context menu is constructed

+  *Default* - `false`.

 With the `mimetypes`, `filetypes` and `path_patterns` filter lists, all selected files must match at least one non-negated rule (if there are any non-negated rules), while